Refined Selmer equations for the thrice-punctured line in depth two: Explicit Equations

 The last expression satisfies

 as one checks by hand for $k = 4$ and for higher $k$ via the estimate

 Let $\nu \coloneqq 2 + v_3(a)$, then the Newton polygon of $f(t)$ has the form

-The first line segment of slope $-\infty$ belongs to the known root $t = 0$ corresponding to $z = 2$ (cf.~Remark~\ref{2 always solution}).
-By the same Remark, we have another known root $z = -1$ which corresponds to $t = 1$, so that there is a segment of slope $0$.
+By Remark~\ref{rem: solutions 2 and -1}, the elements $z = 2$ and $z = -1$ are two known solutions to the equation $f(z) = 0$.
+The first line segment of slope $-\infty$ belongs to the root $t = 0$ of~$f(t)$, corresponding to $z = 2$.
+Corresponding to $z = -1$ we have $t = 1$ as a second known root, so that there is a segment of slope $0$.
 Hence, the first $\geq$ is actually an equality and the point $(2,\nu)$ belongs to the Newton polygon.
-There is at most one other root in $\ZZ_3$ before the Newton polygon continues with positive slopes, and this happens if and only if $3 + v_3(c_3) = \nu$, in which case the root has valuation $0$.
+There is at most one other root in $\mathcal{O}_{\mathbb{C}_p}$ before the Newton polygon continues with positive slopes, so there is at most one additional $S_3$-orbit of points in $\mathcal{X}(\ZZ_3)_{S,2}^{\min}$ besides $\{2,-1,\frac12\}$.